Yehiasaro/8086-Simultaneous-Chess-/README.md

    Once the game launches, you can start playing SimulChess8086 with a friend!
 Follow the on-screen instructions to make your moves and compete to capture your opponent's king.

 That's it!
 You've successfully launched SimulChess8086 using DOSBox.
 Have fun playing the game!

+SimulChess8086 is still under development.
+While the core functionality works perfectly, some features may be incomplete.
+Thank you for your understanding.